-Committee Description NHPCO’s Regulatory Committee closely monitors federal activity around hospice and palliative care issues, and analyzes and interprets regulations put into effect by CMS, OIG, MedPAC, the FDA and other federal agencies.
-Committee work aims to predict the impact of these regulations, inform the hospice community of implementation requirements, and provide the education necessary for hospice providers to achieve and maintain compliance with all relevant regulations.
+NHPCO’s Regulatory Committee closely monitors federal activity around hospice and palliative care issues, reviews proposed regulations and provides appropriate comments, and analyzes and interprets regulations put into effect by Centers for Medicare and Medicaid Services (CMS), the Drug Enforcement Administration, the Food and Drug Administration (FDA) and other federal agencies.
+The Regulatory Committee reviews reports and publications from the Office of Inspector General (OIG) the Medicare Payment Advisory Commission (MedPAC), the Department of Justice, and Medicare Administrative Contractors (MACs) and communicates with providers about program integrity and compliance issues from these agencies.
+The Regulatory Committee work aims to predict the impact of these regulations, provide the hospice community with resources for implementation, and provide the education necessary for hospice providers to achieve and maintain compliance with all relevant regulations.

 - Evaluating and reporting on CMS interpretations of federal regulations.

-- Reviewing and investigating FI issues for hospice and palliative care.
+- Reviewing and investigating Medicare Administrative Contractors (MACs) issues for hospice and palliative care.

 - Preparing comment letters to federal agencies stating NHPCO's position on proposed regulations.

 - Identifying educational needs related to federal regulations, compliance and billing issues.

 - Preparing resources to assist hospice providers in compliance with existing and new regulatory requirements.

 Committee members should have a history of significant involvement with hospice regulatory issues and a working knowledge of existing regulations and the impact of compliance on hospice and palliative care providers.

 Judi Lund Person, Vice President, Regulatory and Compliance

 Expectations of Committee Service